hardingnj/INDA_h3bionet/Instructions.md

 # and change directory to the directory we have just created
 cd h3bionet
+mkdir data

-# copy all of your files to this directory
+# copy all of your *data* files to this directory
 # NOTE: If you prefer you can do this via the file explorer.

-cp pf3k_release_5_metadata.txt .
-cp comparative_genomics.R .
+# follow the structure I have created in: https://github.com/hardingnj/INDA_h3bionet
+# now move your R script files to the INDA_h3bionet directory

-# now create a new "run_pipeline.sh" script
+# create a new bash script (run_pipeline.sh) in this directory
 ```
 You should now have a directory on a linux machine containing:

-- your metadata file
+- your metadata file in "data"
 - your R analysis script
 - your (empty) pipeline script

+The next step is to install our software.
+We are fortunate that both `vcflib` and `tabix` are avavailable in bioconda- a package manager for bioinformatics- this should save us lots of work.

+First, we need to install miniconda.
+Find out whether you have a 32 or 64 bit system. (hint: use google).

+When you know this, go to http://conda.pydata.org/miniconda.html, and choose the corresponding installer (Use python 3.5).
+The file you download will be called something like `Miniconda3-latest-Linux-x86_64.sh`.

+Run the script, and follow the prompts:
+`bash Miniconda3-latest-Linux-x86_64.sh`

+If this installed correctly we can use conda to create a new environment:let's call this pf3kanalysis:

+`conda create --name pf3kanalysis --channel bioconda htslib`

+Now we need to activate our environment:

+`source activate pf3kanalysis`

+Now install `vcflib` as well:

+`conda install --channel bioconda vcflib`

+Test this has worked:
+`vcffilter -h`

+and:

+`tabix -h`

+`conda create --name pf3kanalysis --channel bioconda htslib`

+`conda create --name pf3kanalysis --channel bioconda vcflib`

 ## Day 3